-+ In Term 6 jumpers may be worn, but only under a blazer.
+→ In Term 6 jumpers may be worn, but only under a blazer.

-The Headteacher may permit students to stop wearing their blazers on a particular day or for an extended period of time during Term 6.
+The Head of School may permit students to stop wearing their blazers on a particular day or for an extended period of time during Term 6.
 Students and parents will be notified.